 Soccer Players Wearing the Snood

 Should soccer players be allowed to wear the snood when they play?
 The snood seems like some kind of character out of a Dr. Seuss story rather than a neck warmer, but that's exactly what it is: a band of cloth that you wear around your neck when it's cold.
+Here's Arsenal's Ozil wearing the snood as he heads out to training.

 And sometimes it's not even that cold, really, but soccer players from South America or warmer climates than say, England, are apt to wear gloves and a snood during the winter months in the English Premier League.
 Some players have even wore snoods during a game, but there's talk that the snood will be banned from being worn in games.